The terms fitness coach and personal trainer are often used interchangeably, but they mean different things.

 However, in today’s competitive job market, you must find a way to stand out and convince people that you are the only fitness professional they need.

-To that end, we could argue that the ideal thing to do is become a fitness coach and personal trainer.
-Instead of doing one or the other, pick the best things from both professions to serve your clients better and help them reach their goals.
+To that end, we could argue that the ideal career path is to become a fitness coach and personal trainer.
+Instead of choosing one or the other, pick the best aspects of both professions to better serve your clients and help them reach their goals.

 In other words, consider a hybrid approach and seek certification programs that equip you with the knowledge and expertise you need to help clients in many ways: